 Dr Ankur Rastogi

-Ankur holds a Master's Degree in Physics, a PhD in Polymer Technology and a Post Graduate Certificate in Business Administration (Open University, UK).
-He joined LyondellBasell in 2007 as Application Development & Technical Service (ADTS) responsible for Polyethylene Film & Textile segment located in Frankfurt.
-In 2015, he changed to ADTS Polybutene-1 Specialties and served 4 years in this role.
-Starting April 2019, Ankur has been appointed Business Development Manager (Building & Construction) in the Advanced Polymer Solutions (APS) division.
-Prior to LyondellBasell, Ankur also has 3.5 years R&D experience in PET business with Equipolymers GmbH, Schkopau (a Dow Chemical Company & Petrochemical Industries Company, Kuwait, Joint venture).
+Ankur holds a Master's Degree in Physics, a Ph.D. in Polymer Technology and a Post Graduate Certificate in Business Administration (Open University, UK).
+He joined LyondellBasell in 2007 and served as ADTS (Application Development & Technical Service) responsible for Polyethylene Film & Textile applications followed by Polybutene-1 (PB-1) Specialties.
+In 2019, he was designated as Business Development Manager in the Advanced Polymer Solutions (APS) division.
+Beginning 2023, he has been appointed as Innovation Manager (PB-1 & Catalloy) in Olefins & Polyolefins division based in Frankfurt (Germany).
+Prior to LyondellBasell, Ankur had R&D experience in PET business with Equipolymers GmbH.

 Polybutene-1: Driving solutions for tomorrow’s hotmelts